 Park am Nordbahnhof is one of Berlin’s more hidden green spaces.
 It sits on the site of a former railway station that once played a key role during the Cold War.
 Some old train tracks and ghost station remnants are still visible, giving the park an interesting visit for those interested in that history.

-I often came here because the Berlin Wall Memorial is right across the street, which is a known dog owners’ meet-up spot for them to run and play.
+I often came here because the Berlin Wall Memorial is right across the street, which is a known dog owners’ meet-up spot for them to run and play, which is conveniently near my apartment.
 It’s not as well-known as other parks, and is popular in the summer with locals because of its Beach Mitte, an urban beach within the park.

 Preußenpark